Perpetual-eMotion/DynaimicApps/README.md

 - "I'm sad"

 ### Controls
-- On flatscreen PC, you can then do a camera view by pressing the right mouse button and use  the WASD keys to move the camera around
+- On flatscreen PC, you can then do a camera view by pressing the right mouse button and use  the WASDQE keys to move the camera around
 - On VR/MR devices, you can just look around to explore the generation made by the AI.
 No movement is currently implemented (but it should be trivial to do)

 ### UI